amusarra/salesforce-client-soap/README.md

 ```
 Code 2 - Gradle dependency

-Using this OSGi bundle, I implemented a series of Gogo Shell commands to interact with Salesforce.
+Using this OSGi bundle, I implemented a series of [Gogo Shell commands](https://www.dontesta.it/en/liferay-7-salesforce-com-gogo-shell-command-client/)
+to interact with Salesforce.
 The commands are:

 1. **salesforce:login**: Login to your Salesforce instance
 2. **salesforce:createAccount**: Create account into your Salesforce instance
 3. **salesforce:getNewestAccount**: Query for the newest accounts
+4. **salesforce:loginEnterprise**: Login to your Salesforce instance using the Enterprise Connection
+5. **salesforce:getNewestAccountEnterprise**: Query for the newest accounts using the Enterprise Connection

 The video is a demo of Gogo Shell commands that let you perform operations on Salesforge.